GraphDefined/SharpMapillary/README.md

 SharpMapillary is a little toolbox for everyone who creates photos for [Mapillary](http://www.mapillary.com) using a sports camera like a [GoPro](http://www.gopro.com) and a software like [RunKeeper](http://runkeeper.com) for recording the GPS tracks.
 The toolbox currently provides the following features:

 * Load GPS coordinates and their timestamps from GPX files
-* Load EXIF infos from JPEG images
+* Load EXIF metadata from JPEG images
-* Sync GPS coordinates and images by their timestamp (including a time offset)
+* Sync GPS coordinates and images by their shared timestamps, including an optional time offset
-* Interpolate missing GPS coordinates (NearestMatch, LinearInterpolation)
+* Interpolate missing GPS coordinates (NearestMatch, LinearInterpolation, ...)
-* Add or change EXIF information (e.g. Artist, UserComment, WindowsKeywords, Copyright, ...)
+* Add or change EXIF metadata (e.g. Artist, UserComment, WindowsKeywords, Copyright, ...)
 * Resize the images
 * Upload to Mapillary (not yet!)